- 4 Oct 2017

 Uel was born and bred on a mixed livestock farm and is a graduate in Agricultural and Food Marketing from the University of Newcastle upon Tyne.
 He holds the Diploma in Marketing and gradutaed with an MBA from Edinburgh Business School in 1997 and in addition, he is a Fellow of the Royal Agricultural Societies.
 Recently Chief Executive of Quality Meat Scotland.

-Julie Fitzpatrick (Co-Chair)
+Professor Julie Fitzpatrick OBE (Co-Chair)

 Scientific Director of Moredun Research Institute and Chief Executive of Moredun Foundation.
 Her research interests focus on livestock health and disease in the UK and developing countries.
 Julie is also Chair of Food Security in the College of Medical, Veterinary and Life Sciences at the University of Glasgow.